 Newborn deaths in the first month of life account for the largest proportion of deaths among children under five years old.
 Almost all occur in low-income countries, and a majority could be prevented with feasible and evidence-based interventions.
 The most common causes are complications of preterm birth, infections, or “birth asphyxia.”
 Furthermore, babies who survive these illnesses carry increased risk of adverse health effects later in life, including poor growth, disability, and adult chronic diseases.

-Research at the BWH Global Newborn Health Lab is focused on the prevention, management, and improvement of outcomes for the major newborn illnesses in low-income countries.
+Research at the BWH Global Advancement of Infants and Mothers (AIM) Lab is focused on the prevention, management, and improvement of outcomes for the major newborn illnesses in low-income countries.

 We aim to: